Actively Recruiting

 - Known pregnancy or currently breastfeeding

-- Claustrophobia preventing imaging
+- Claustrophobia

-- Severe kidney failure (glomerular filtration rate below 30 mL/min/1.73 m2)
+- Severe renal insufficiency (glomerular filtration rate less than 30 mL/min/1.73 m2)

 - Liver enzymes (ALAT, ASAT) more than 5 times the upper normal limit

-- Hemoglobin level below 8 g/dL
+- Hemoglobin less than 8 g/dL

-- Absolute neutrophil count below 1000/mm3
+- Absolute neutrophil count less than 1000/mm3

-- Refusal to be informed about incidental findings due to exercising the "right not to know"
+- Refusal to be informed about incidental findings due to exercising the right not to know

 AI-Screening